GL-iNet Opal (GL-SFT1200) Travel Router: First Impressions

 1. Security #

 This is my main use case, and the primary reason why I was looking into travel routers to begin with.
 I want to ensure that I run connections over (my home) WireGuard VPN as much as possible.
-I run Pi-Hole at home, and having the same DNS filtering and security when travelling is vert nice.
+I run Pi-Hole at home, and having the same DNS filtering and security when travelling is very nice.

 If I’m not connected through VPN, I also want to make sure that I run DNS over TLS to protect my devices from DNS spoofing when connecting to WiFi hotspots offered in cafés, hotels and so on.